<< Click to Display Table of Contents >>

 •Enter the path executable in the Path text box, or use the folder icon to select the application manually.

 •Use the Parameters text box to add additional parameters to new applications.
 These parameters are variables that result in the retention of specific document values when documents are opened in third-party applications via the Launch Applications Toolbar.
 All available parameters are macros.
 'Macro' is an abbreviation of 'macroinstruction' - a term in computer science for a rule that specifies how input characters should be entered to create corresponding output.
 Enter macros in the Parameters text box as desired.
 Alternatively, use the dropdown icon to select macros manually.
-The following parameters are available for all applications:
+The following parameters are available for most applications:

 •File name, which uses the syntax %1 and inherits the file name and path.
 This is the only parameter that is required in all cases and it must be contained in double quotation marks.

 •Zoom, which uses the syntax %z and inherits the zoom level.